class GSL::Vector

 Descendants must usually not override this method.
 Instead,

-, which must append to the given
+they must override to_s(io), which must append to the given

 IO object.